cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 :::warning With great power comes great responsibility

 `Go` templating provides an enormous capability for Atmos configuration generation and should always be used with caution.
-By design, Stack configuration should be easy to read and understand, yet advanced `Go` templating breaks this principal.
+Stack configuration should be easy to read and understand by design, yet advanced `Go` templating breaks this principle.

-Templated components cannot be easily searched, and conditionals, loops, functions, and dynamic variables are not easy to follow.
-Yes templating will creater DRYer code, but with configuration often a little repetition is helpful for clarity.
+Templated components cannot be easily searched, and conditionals, loops, functions, and dynamic variables are difficult to follow.
+Yes, templating will create DRYer code, but with configuration often a little repetition is helpful for clarity.
 However when code duplication scales beyond simple repetition, templating may be necessary.

-Be sure to consider value added against configuration complexity before using advanced `go` templates in Atmos.
+Consider value added against configuration complexity before using advanced `go` templates in Atmos.

 :::